 Modals contain smaller pieces of additional content while maintaining the context of the rest of the page, covered by a transparent overlay.

-The confirmation modal confirms the end result of an action such as Destructive / Irreversible actions / Affirmative actions.
+The confirmation modal confirms the end result of an action such as Negative or Positive actions.

 Input/edit modals allow people to change data or settings without leaving the page.
 They support the ability to edit up to 3 fields.
 Any more becomes crowded and a new page or Isolation modal is preferred.